Spectr-Chell/animations/README.md

  It is also worth knowing that in the future the repository will be updated, as well as the number of animations

-# Script to run through the terminal: "npm run start"
+# Script to run: "npm run start"